amhchiu/boat-ramps-geojson/README.md

 There are a few unit tests on the redux actions which can be run with `yarn test`.

 TO DO:
-- Write unit tests for the component functions
+- Continue writing unit tests for the component functions
 - Style the Map and Chart to be responsive.